edgcardenas/getting-cleaning-data/ReadMe.md

 Repo for course tidy data project.

 ### Overview
-This project demonstrates the ability to download a large data wearable sensor data set, pull specific information (mean and SD) and output a text file with the requested information
+This project demonstrates the ability to download a large data wearable sensor data set, pull specific information (mean and SD), merge the desired data, and output a text file with the requested information

 ###  Summary